Get a flight delay compensation of up to 600€ (about 550£) for your late flight with British Airways.

 Keep in mind that it’s the time at arrival that matters: for example, if your flight departs 3h10 minutes late but arrives “only” 2h55 minutes late, then you are not eligible to compensation under EU261.
 This happens when pilots manage to catch up with the schedule during the flight.

-The easiest and fastest way to check your eligibility is to fill out your flight details in our Compensation Calculator.
+The easiest and fastest way to check your eligibility is to fill out your flight details in our Flight Delay Compensation Calculator.
 In less than 2 minutes, you will know whether you are entitled to money from the airline or not.

 At ClaimCompass, we have already helped tons of passengers get their compensation from British Airways.
 All you have to do is let us do the work and we’ll get your money for you.
+This complete guide on flight delay compensation has all the info you need to become an expert on the topic.

 You might be entitled to up to 600€ from the airline!